10 Encouraging Psalms of Thanksgiving and Praise

 The Lord is near to all who call on Him to all who call on Him in truth.
 He fulfills the desire of those who fear Him, he also hears their cry and saves them.
 (Psalm 145:18-19)

-So whether you’re approaching this Thanksgiving with over-the-moon gratitude or a feeble attempt to drum up a droplet or two of thanks, may you find hope and encouragement as you think on the truth of our God.
+So whether you’re approaching this day with over-the-moon gratitude or a feeble attempt to drum up a droplet or two of thanks, may you find hope and encouragement as you think on the truth of our God.
+May these Psalms of praise remind you of the loving, sovereign God you serve.

 Janna Wright adores crisp mountain air, deep talks, and chocolate peanut butter anything.
 Good stories fascinate her and she loves sharing them, often giggling at her own jokes before she gets the punch line out.
 A Performance Driven Life survivor, Janna’s passion is to see women of faith embrace their God-given identity and purpose and live their best adventure stories now.
 You can find stories and inspiration for real-life faith on Janna’s website, Grace Thread, and in her upcoming book, Grace Changes Everything.